bbc/simorgh/README.md

 To avoid indexing by search engines during our early development, there is a `nofollow` page level meta tag in `Document.jsx`.

+## Using environment builds locally

+This is mainly used for debugging `latest` using the TEST and LIVE environment bundles.
+Ensure that the bundles exist in the static asset location for the correct environment before starting to debug.

+To run TEST bundles on localhost:
+`rm -rf build && npm run build:test && npm run start`

+To run LIVE bundles on localhost:
+`rm -rf build && npm run build:live && npm run start`

 ## Production build on CI

 On deployment `npm run build:ci` is run in the CI environment which creates bundles for both the `test` and `live` environments.
 On the two environments the `.env.test` or `.env.live` files overwrite the `.env` file which is used to run the application with the correct bundles.